Come and get your fixNavigation

 Bitcoins are a virtual currency generated by a complex hashing algorithm.
 A Bitcoin is generated when a computer solves the algorithm.
 The complexity of the hashing algorithm increases with every Bitcoin that is generated, meaning the next one will take longer to be discovered.
 The process of generating Bitcoins is called “mining” and people build powerful computers for the sole purpose of mining the anonymous currency.
 Over the past few months, the price of Bitcoins has fluctuated dramatically, reaching a high of $266 per Bitcoin in April, and then dropping to their current (as of writing) value of $90 apiece.
 Presently more than $23 million worth of Bitcoins have been mined around the world.

 Mt.
 Gox is a business that exchanges Bitcoins for physical currency.
 Since Bitcoins are not yet a widely accepted form of payment, the service enables Bitcoin owners to increase the liquidity of their investment in the virtual cash.
 Mt.
 Gox entered a deal with CoinLab in February, allowing the smaller company to handle all of its U.S. and Canada transactions.
 However, CoinLab claims that Mt.
-Gox has failed to share crucial information and server access it needed to carry on its duties as a Bitcoin exchange.
+Gox failed to share crucial information and server access it needed to carry on its duties as a Bitcoin exchange, resulting in a breach of contract.

 Assault and/or battery are criminal acts that may also be considered civil torts (wrongs) that can be the basis for lawsuit in civil court pursuing compensation.
 Most personal injury cases are accidental torts wherein the negligence of the defendant caused injury to the plaintiff, but there was no intention of harm.
 Assault and battery, on the other hand, are intentional torts.
 The objective was to cause physical harm, or at least to threaten it.
 A personal injury lawyer with experience handling assault or battery claims may be able to protect your rights and help you in your pursuit of compensation and justice.